-After the hike, our bus arrived at Centro de Crianza de Tortugas Terrestres.
+Day 2: After a tasty and substantive breakfast, the group travelled by bus to Centro de Crianza de Tortugas Terrestres.
 At the Crianza, which is part of the Galápagos National Park's semi-natural breeding programs and sanctuaries for giant tortoises, the volunteers began their familiarization with giant tortoises.
+It was feeding day for the tortoises, and the group was fortunate to witness the hungry tortoise enjoying Otoy, a taro like plant.

-After a brief return to our hotel, the group then hiked to the Galápagos Science Center for an orientation on the sea turtle census and research project led by marine biologist Dr. Judy Denkinger.
-Presentations were given by Dr. Denkinger, her students, lab specialists, and principle investigators on their work, micro plastics, and other types of ocean trash that affects sea life.
+After our visit to the Crianza we headed to Puerto Chino, a beautiful beach and rocky headland where we looked for seabirds and patrolled for litter.
+A few volunteers got a close look at frigate birds, who were resting on the headland.
+We also learned about the life cycle of the marine iguana, from our local guide Mariuxi.
+After a return to our hotel and lunch, the group hiked to the Galápagos Science Center for an orientation on the sea turtle census and research project led by marine biologist Dr. Judy Denkinger.
+Presentations were given by Dr. Denkinger, her students, lab specialists, and principle investigators on their work, micro plastics, and other types of ocean trash that affects sea life, as well as climate change.
 Many questions were enthusiastically asked by group participants indicating significant appreciation for our projects in collaboration with the Galápagos Science Center.
 The volunteers were especially intrigued and excited to learn of the facial recognition software used to identify, classify, and catalog each sea turtle photographed.